Ciejo/nimbux-interview/README.md

     terraform.tfvars - Set the different values of the variables being used. user_data.sh - Script that will install docker and the nginx image. user_data2.sh - Script that installs apache.
-    nimbux-exercise.drawio.html - Diagram of the exercise
+    nimbux-diagram.pdf - Diagram of the exercise

 # Access credentials